Warrenton

 McDonnell Planetarium - Forest Park

-" 'SLSC Solar Public Telescope Viewing at McDonnell Planetarium, weather permitting, the St Louis Astronomical Society and the Science Center will set up telescopes outdoors to view the Sun and be on-hand to answer your questions.
+" Pack some snacks for the drive from Warrenton; this destination is a justified detour.
+'SLSC Solar Public Telescope Viewing at McDonnell Planetarium, weather permitting, the St Louis Astronomical Society and the Science Center will set up telescopes outdoors to view the Sun and be on-hand to answer your questions.
 The telescopes will be set up right outside the McDonnell Planetarium building. "

 Tower Grove Park - Stone Shelter